 How To Make BBQ Ribs in The Oven

 - Prepare your ribs by removing the underside membrane before cooking.
 The easiest way is by using a knife to free a corner of the membrane.
 Lift the loose part of the membrane and with a paper towel rip it off – like a band-aid!!

-These Bourbon and Peach BBQ Ribs have a smoky flavor that comes from brushing the ribs with a little bit of liquid smoke before adding and rubbing the spice mix.
+- To give these BBQ Ribs in the oven a smoky taste (without using a smoker), I brush the ribs with liquid smoke before rubbing the spice mix.
 A little liquid smoke goes a long way!
 A light brushing does the trick and you may not even use the entire amount asked for in the recipe.

-The Bourbon and Peach BBQ Sauce is very simple to make and takes very little time.
-The bourbon adds such a nice oakiness to the sauce and the peach makes it sweet and fruity without being overly sweet (you know me – I am not big on over the top sweetness).
+- Make the the Bourbon and Peach BBQ Sauce.
+The sauce is very simple to make and takes very little time.
+The bourbon adds such a nice oakiness to the sauce and the peach makes it sweet and fruity without being overly sweet.

 - You can add more cayenne pepper to the spice rub for extra heat.